Shi-Yueyang/Rating-System/HowToUse.md

 - UserConsumer: Old way of consume the context
 - useUser: A custom hook for easier consumption of the context

-### Edit UserPopover (and the avatar on MainNav)
+### Edit user-popover.tsx (and the avatar on MainNav)
-- hierarchy: layout.tsx(of dashboard) -- main-nav.ts. -- UserPopover, Avatar
+- hierarchy: layout.tsx(of dashboard) -- main-nav.tsx -- UserPopover, Avatar
 ```ts
 // user-popover.tsx
 // extract user information from the context